 Your nerd loves toys and puzzles.
 The joy your nerd finds in his project is one of problem solving and discovery.
 As each part of the project is completed, your nerd receives an adrenaline rush that we’re going to call The High.
 Every profession has this — the moment when you’ve moved significantly closer to done.
 In many jobs, it’s easy to discern when progress is being made: “Look, now we have a door.”
 But in nerds’ bit-based work, progress is measured mentally and invisibly in code, algorithms, efficiency, and small mental victories that don’t exist in a world of atoms.

-There are other ways your nerd can create The High, and he does it all the time.
+There are other ways your nerd can create The High, and she does it all the time.
 It’s another juicy cliché to say that nerds love video games, but that’s not what they love.
-A video game is just one more system where your nerd’s job is to figure out the rules that define it, which will enable him to beat it.
+A video game is just one more system where your nerd’s job is to figure out the rules that define it, which will enable her to beat it.
 Yeah, we love to stare at games with a bazillion polygons, but we get the same high out of playing Bejeweled, getting our Night Elf to Level 70, or endlessly tinkering with a Rubik’s Cube.
 This fits nicely with the fact that…

 Nerds are fucking funny.
 Your nerd spent a lot of his younger life being an outcast because of his strange affinity with the computer.
 This created a basic bitterness in his psyche that is the foundation for his humor.
 Now, combine this basic distrust of everything with your nerd’s other natural talents, and you’ll realize that he sees humor as another game.